Who We Are

 Staff

 A Kansas City native, Brian has slowly worked his way west.
-After earning his B.S. in Wildlife, Fisheries, and Conservation Biology from Kansas State University and an M.S. in Biology from Fort Hays State University, he worked for the Wyoming Game and Fish Department as a Nongame Biologist where he monitored small mammals, bats, spotted skunks, secretive marsh birds, Great Gray and Boreal Owls, and the federally endangered black-footed ferret and Preble’s meadow jumping mouse.
-From Wyoming he moved to eastern Washington where he worked for the Washington Department of Fish and Wildlife on the recovery and reintroduction of the Columbia Basin pygmy rabbit, another federally endangered species.
+He earned a B.S. in Wildlife, Fisheries, and Conservation Biology from Kansas State University and an M.S. in Biology from Fort Hays State University before moving on to work for the Wyoming Game and Fish Department and the Washington Department of Fish and Wildlife.

 Board of Directors